masks in threes

 Yakushuji – Nō masks exhibition host

-Many roads lead to an embroglio.
-The ‘strange’ thing about a mask is its passivity, like a map that promises multiple destinations but delivers none.
-A map’s red and black markings may indicate the road we’re on, but our literary text deals in blood and black type and promises only inveiglement.
-In Fumiko Enchi’s Masks, the opening ‘flame-red shadow’ that passes the frosted glass window of the booth in which her two suitors (Mikamé and Ibuki) chat belongs to our
+All roads lead to an imbroglio.
+The strange thing about masks is their impassivity, like a map that promises multiple destinations yet delivers none.
+Red and black markings may indicate the road we’re on, whereas our literary text inveigles in blood and black type, a tale of misdirected desire.
+In Fumiko Enchi’s Masks, the initial ‘flame-red shadow’ that passes the frosted glass window of the booth containing her two eager suitors, Mikamé and Ibuki, converse belongs to the scarlet

-Yasuko, announcing her ‘scarlet coat’.
-Consider it a presentiment—like Hawthorne’s heroine who must wear the scarlet letter, an outward sign of witchcraft, aberration.
-Further on this theme, in addition to a ‘red-striped nightdress’, Yasuko shares with her mother-in-law Mieko a hankering for ‘spirit possession’.
-Like maps, masks require attribution.
-A lipstick smear, an item of clothing, a mention of spilled blood, suggest an inclination to dissemble—and, of course, seduce.
-The pair’s ‘small lips, round and pink’, and ‘glowing, flawless, silken skin’, betray likeness to vengeful ‘sunken-cheeked’ Ryō no onna, our first mask.
-Conniving Yasuko, having identified Mykamé as her likely husband, takes a half-smoked cigarette from the fingers of his friend Ibuki—her soon-to-be lover—and places it between her own ‘small lips’.
-Immediately fearing ‘some outside form has taken over my mind and my body’, she reinserts the ‘lipstick-stained end in his mouth’.[ii]
-Our menfolk prove to be flimsy paper cutouts, especially when it comes to the machinations of Mieko and Yasuko, quintessential Nō performers.
-Against this backdrop of menace, we are introduced to innocent Harumé, daughter to the first and sister-in-law to the second, a (it has to be said clichéd) ‘mental retard’ who is ‘destined forever to be a little girl’.
-Harumé initially appears during an early firefly party at Mieko’s house, where light from the stone lantern is said to softly illumine her enigmatic young face—as had the fireflies the features of The Tale of Genji’s infamous temptress Tamakazura.
-You see, connections abound.
-Another Genji character, Lady Rokujō, had been an inspiration for Mieko’s ‘An Account of the Shrine of the Fields’, an exploration of sexual jealousy, appearing in Clear Stream (1937).[iii]
-We learn in the essay that the Lady, besotted with jealousy of Lord Genji, harasses his sexual partners.
-The same is true in this short tale of vengeance.
+coat worn by scheming Yasuko, their love object.
+It’s a presentiment: like Hawthorne’s heroine, Yasuko is made to display an outward sign of dishonour.
+She sleeps in a ‘red-striped nightdress’ and hankers after ‘spirit possession’, like her mother-in-law, Mieko.
+As do maps, masks dissemble.
+A red lipstick smear, a red item of clothing, a mention of spilled blood, intimate violation.
+Their ‘small lips, round and pink’ and ‘glowing, flawless, silken skin’ align the two women to the vengeful ‘sunken-cheeked’ Ryō no onna, our first and principal mask.
+Soon after indicating Mykamé her likely future husband, Yasuko teasingly removes a half-smoked cigarette from Ibuki’s (soon-to-be lover’s) mouth and places it between her own ‘small lips’.
+Yet, fearing ‘some outside form has taken over my mind and my body’, she hastily reinserts the ‘lipstick-stained end [back] in his mouth’.[ii]
+Such quirkiness extends everywhere.
+Our menfolk prove to be paper-thin characters, especially when it comes to confronting the wiliness of our two quintessential Nō protagonists.
+Against this febrile backdrop, Enchi introduces Harumé, daughter to Mieko and sister-in-law to Yasuko, and admittedly another stereotype—a ‘mental retard, […] destined forever to be a little girl’.
+Harumé first appears as a mysterious young woman in a flashback to a firefly party at Mieko’s house in Tokyo, where the soft glow of the stone lantern illumines her enigmatic features (just as, Enchi informs us, fireflies had illuminated those of the infamous temptress Tamakazura in The Tale of Genji.
+Further, it was another Genji character, Lady Rokujō, who had inspired Mieko’s ‘An Account of the Shrine of the Fields’, a scholarly exposition of sexual jealousy among the ancients, published in Clear Stream in 1937.[iii]
+It is Lady Rokujō, besotted with Lord Genji, who harasses his sexual partners.)
+Masks steeps in forebodings.

-Plot machinery, the moving parts, matter beyond moral imperative.
-To be sure, the mother-daughter malfeasance sets moving a repugnant transport, especially the casting of Harumé in the role of temptress.
-It seems people jeopardise the very means by which they become themselves.
-The same perversity extends to Ibuki’s aggrieved, unaccountably peripheral wife, Sadako, who employs a private investigator (another ‘third’ person) to disentangle their own marital discord.
-You see, it gets
+Plot machinery, the moving parts, matter more to me than moral imperatives.
+To be sure, the mother-daughter malfeasance sets in motion a repugnant journey of intrigue, especially the casting of Harumé as an unwitting temptress.
+It’s as if Enchi’s characters jeopardise the very means by which they become themselves.
+The same perversity extends to Ibuki’s aggrieved, unaccountably peripheral wife, Sadako, who employs a private investigator (another ‘third’ in an assembly of

-complicated.
-As Japanese, they’re all in bed with one another.
-Noticing a smear on her father’s uppermost rib (on his return from the Harumé-Yasuko escapade), young Ruriko exclaims, ‘Daddy!
+thirds or triangles) to remedy their own marital discord.
+Certainly, it does get complicated: these Japanese folk are all in bed with one another.
+Noticing a lipstick smear on her father’s uppermost rib (on his return from the Yasuko/Harumé tryst), their child Ruriko exclaims, ‘Daddy!
 Red, red!’
-‘Red’, of course, incriminates—‘like a camellia petal’, as mentioned earlier.
-Indeed, in this peculiar novel about ‘deep and turbid female strength’, its essence remains in question.
-Following the substitution scene, Yasuko learns that her deceased husband’s sister has fallen pregnant to Ibuki, and she confesses to Mieko: ‘I’m as excited as you by the prospect of a baby with Akio’s blood in its veins’.
-I say… again, pretty yuk.
-Strength is an oozing, furtive treasure, pressed up against a restraining wall, with nowhere much else to turn for relief.
+Red, of course, is instant recrimination—‘a camellia petal’, referenced above.
+Indeed, in this peculiar novel exploring ‘deep and turbid female strength’, its essence remains in question.
+Following the substitute-lover scene, Yasuko learns that Harumé is carrying Ibuki’s child.
+To Mieko, she confesses: ‘I’m as excited as you by the prospect of a baby with Akio’s blood in its veins’.
+It’s a repellent thought.
+Among other things, blood becomes the conveyor of torpor.
 We are reminded of Coleridge’s maiden Christabel, who invites another version of the rescuer-witch, the alluring Geraldine, to share her bed:

 But we will move as if in stealth,